zouharvi/uds-nnia-tutorial/01-introduction/main.md

 - Review of the topics covered in class
 - Presentation of the past assignment
-- Discussing doubts in current assignment
+- Discussing current assignment

+# Organization

+\centering

+Questions?

 # Assignment 0